 The State Enterprise/National contract requires the rental of a compact size vehicle (class B), or a justification detailing the necessity for a larger vehicle.
 An individual's size nor stature is not a valid justification for a larger vehicle.
 Reservations are highly recommended.
 Be sure to retain the confirmation number for future reference.
 In the event an economy size vehicle is reserved, but at the time of rental is not available, a larger vehicle will be substituted at no additional cost.
 The State Enterprise/National contract does not reimburse the traveler for gasoline purchases.
-It is recommended to return the vehicle with the same level of fuel with which it was received.
+It is recommended to Enterprise/National recommends returning the vehicle with the same level of fuel with which it was receiveda full tank of gas.
 The use of the University's travel card may be used for gasoline purchases on rental vehicles.
 Non-University persons may receive the Enterprise/National State contract rates only when reservations are made on their behalf by departments using the University issued travel card with the Enterprise/National contract number.